Summer STUDIO

 01

-For filmmakers ready to experiment, stay in motion, and push their craft.
-The Studio Track adds weekly interactive workshop sessions (only open to students enrolled in both Labs, and alums) include creative prompts, featured hot seats, and peer support—so you can try new things, get feedback, and make real progress alongside a committed community.
+Adds weekly interactive workshop sessions on Thursdays (only open to students enrolled in both Labs, and alums) include creative prompts, featured hot seats, and peer support—so you can try new things, get feedback, and make real progress alongside a committed community.

 Meets Thursdays 12-1:30pm ET